Encyclopedia

 Poposaurus

-“`html Poposaurus: Profile of a Prehistoric Giant Poposaurus Poposaurus (POP-oh-SAWR-us; “Popo Agie lizard”) was a fascinating archosaur that lived during the Late Triassic period, about 230 to 210 million years ago, in what is now North America.
+Poposaurus: Profile of a Prehistoric Giant Poposaurus Poposaurus (POP-oh-SAWR-us; “Popo Agie lizard”) was a fascinating archosaur that lived during the Late Triassic period, about 230 to 210 million years ago, in what is now North America.
 The name refers to the Popo Agie Formation in Wyoming, where its fossils were first discovered.
-Although Poposaurus
+Although Poposaurus walked

 Poposaurus Read Post »